ApprenticeAI/frapy/docs/faq.rst

 Running ``runspider`` I get ``error: No spider found in file: <filename>``
 --------------------------------------------------------------------------

-This may happen if your Scrapy project has a spider module with a name that conflicts with the name of one of the `Python standard library modules`_, such as ``csv.py`` or ``os.py``, or any `Python package`_ that you have installed.
+This may happen if your Frapy project has a spider module with a name that conflicts with the name of one of the `Python standard library modules`_, such as ``csv.py`` or ``os.py``, or any `Python package`_ that you have installed.
 See :issue:`2680`.